danbergelt/spotter/README.md

 <details>
 <summary></summary>

-when performing research, a common complaint i noticed when discussing competitors was **too many features.**
+when performing research, a common complaint i noticed was that many apps have too many features.

 often, users do not need a lifting tracker, cardio tracker, sample workouts, and a meal planner in one app. too many features creates a complex ui and bloat.